 NZ health services use best practice guidelines for delivery of patient centered acute and rehabilitation stroke services.
-Stroke guidelines and service specifications are our standards of clinical practice and service delivery.
+Stroke guidelines and service specifications inform our standards of clinical practice and service delivery.

 Audit in healthcare is a process used by health professionals to assess, evaluate and improve care of patients in a systematic way.
 Audit tools measure current practice against a defined (desired) standard.
 It forms part of clinical governance, which aims to safeguard a high quality of clinical care for patients.

-Flow diagram to guide correct coding for 'stroke'.
+Use the Audit Cycle flow diagram above to guide correct coding for 'stroke'.
+Download diagram

 National Reperfusion Registry